-Hello friends!
-Today I’m going to be addressing a question I often get asked: how is whitewater canoeing different than kayaking or rafting?
+Today I’m going to be addressing a question I often get asked: How is whitewater canoeing different than kayaking or rafting?
 I think what people are really asking is why someone would choose to canoe whitewater, as it’s the least popular among the other options.

 Enough talk though, let’s get into what the difference is between whitewater kayaking, canoeing and rafting!

 With whitewater rafting, paddlers are able to experience really big whitewater waves, without having any experience.
 This makes whitewater rafting such a popular tourist attraction.

-One downside for some is that its less intimate than kayaking and canoeing – you aren’t as near to the water, you don’t feel the water on your boat in the same way or move as freely within the water.
+One downside for some is that it’s less intimate than kayaking and canoeing – you aren’t as near to the water, you don’t feel the water on your boat in the same way or move as freely within the water.

 Whenever you hear of paddlers throwing themselves off waterfalls, they’re always kayaking.
 That’s because whitewater kayaks have a few special properties that make them able to do whitewater than other boats cannot.

 Kayaks are nimble.
-With a good paddler in the cockpit, a kayak can turn on a dime and manoeuver through some tight spaces and technical rapids.
+With a good paddler in the cockpit, a kayak can turn on a dime and manoeuvre through some tight spaces and technical rapids.

 Kayaks are covered.
 If the paddler has a kayak skirt on (which seals the hole they’re sitting in), the kayak can get splashed and even flipped upside down without taking in water.

 Speaking of flipping… Kayaks can be rolled back up.
 Good kayakers can get flipped upside down by the water, and using some hip flicks and a lot of technique, they can get themselves back up again.
 Within a single set of rapids, a kayaker can get flipped and roll back up several times before finishing the set.

 So considering all that, why would someone choose a canoe over a kayak or a raft?
-The big reason why canoes get used for a whitewater comes down to canoe tripping, or river expeditions.
+The big reason why canoes get used to whitewater comes down to canoe tripping or river expeditions.

 You can easily load up a canoe with a month’s worth of food and equipment, and set off on a self-supported journey down an 800 km river.

 This isn’t possible with a whitewater kayak or a raft.
 That’s also what makes Canada such a great place for whitewater canoeing.
 The country has dozens (possibly even hundreds) of excellent rivers for canoe expeditions.
 So that’s why paddlers choose canoes for whitewater paddling!

 Bonus: Packrafting – competitor to the canoe?

-If you aren’t familiar, a packraft is basically an inflatable kayak (and some even deflate into backpacks for easy transport) and these raft-kayak hybrids have been rapidly growing in popularity.
+If you aren’t familiar, a packraft is basically an inflatable kayak and some packrafts even deflate into backpacks for easy transport.
+These raft-kayak hybrids have been rapidly growing in popularity.

 Read more about packrafts here.
-There are only a few instances where I’ve heard of people taking packrafts out for an extended period of whitewater paddling (shoutout to my favourite guiding company Boreal River which offers a 12 packraft trip in Northern Quebec), but beyond that I’ve never heard of anyone tackling a classic Canadian river in a packraft.
+There are only a few instances where I’ve heard of people taking packrafts out for an extended period of whitewater paddling (shoutout to my favourite guiding company Boreal River which offers a 12 packraft trip in Northern Quebec), but beyond that, I’ve never heard of anyone tackling a classic Canadian river in a packraft.

 What do you think?